Dan Deuterman is a spirited advocate for his clients inside and outside the courtroom.

-In his 20-year law career, Dan has helped countless injured workers and their families obtain the medical care and the compensation they deserve.
+In his law career, Dan has helped countless injured workers and their families obtain the medical care and the compensation they deserve.
 In fact, he has achieved some of the highest workers’ compensation settlements in the state of North Carolina.

 Dan is deeply committed to community service and volunteer work.
 He supports a number of charities and community organizations through gifts of his time, expertise and financial contributions.

 He founded the Deuterman Law Group in 2003.

-Dan has served in leadership positions with the N.C.
-Bar Association.
+In 2005, he was admitted to the Bar of the U.S. Supreme Court.

 He and the firm have been recognized for their pro bono work, ethics and community service.

 Dan is a member of the N.C.
-Advocates for Justice (NCAJ), the American Association for Justice (AAJ), the N.C.
-Bar Association (NCBA), the Workers’ Injury Law and Advocacy Group (WILG), the Greensboro Bar Association, (GBA) and the Guilford Inn of Court.
-In 2005, he was admitted to the Bar of the U.S. Supreme Court.
+Advocates for Justice (NCAJ), the N.C.
+Bar Association (NCBA), the Workers’ Injury Law and Advocacy Group (WILG), the Greensboro Bar Association (GBA) and the Guilford Inn of Court.
+He served on the NCBA’s Workers’ Compensation Section Executive Committee from 2009-2013.